Protective conductor resistance test devices

 • All parameters determined via the software

-• Test probes of various designs with/without integrated start button and indicator light
+• Test probes of various designs with/without built-in start button and indicator light

-• Testing machines/testing systems with small to complex relay matrices
+• Automatic test systems/Test systems with small to complex relay matrix

 • Complete test workstations